 Ignorance occurs less frequently than ineptitude because relevant information is widely available, Gawande noted.

-He argued that both types of omission errors can be improved by systematic analysis and disciplined use of tools like checklists.
+He suggested that both errors can be improved by systematic analysis and consistent use of tools like checklists.

 Checklist-based analysis was also linked to Internal Rate of Return (IRR) in Geoffrey Smart’s study of investments by Venture Capital (VC) firms,